UX Case Study:

 Next Steps

-With the low-fidelity prototype in place, testing and iteration become the focus.
-The complete end-to-end design framework incorporates robust user research at this point in the process to test the initial designs.
-From here, the next steps then include usability studies and refining the design to bring everything closer to a polished and finished product.
+With the low-fidelity prototype in place, testing and iteration are the next tasks to complete.
+Testing incorporates more user research at this point in the process to help us refine initial designs.
+This is done with usability studies which help ensure a design team is well on its way to developing a polished and finished product.

 Usability Studies

-To truly be able to iterate, design requires user testing, and here is where usability will come into play through reaching an online user base to test and evaluate the current, testable prototypes.
-Gathering data on these user interactions and feedback will allow further polishing and innovation as the design moves closer to meeting user needs as closely as possible with a unique product.
+To truly be able to iterate, design requires user testing.
+Usability tests will reach an online user base that can help test and evaluate the current prototypes.
+Gathering data on these user interactions and feedback gives me the tools to polish and innovate as I continue to work on the design.

 Refining the Design

-The polish and refinement of the product design will take the Happy Saplings app toward a final product that can be realistically released to a successful public reception.
+Further design work will take the Happy Saplings app closer to a polished final product.
 It will involve the following key aspects of design iteration:

 Takeaways

-As a course-based project and case study, the Happy Saplings family healthcare management app has continued to challenge and delight me as a creative professional exploring the foundations and guiding principles of UX design.
+As a course-based project and case study, the Happy Saplings family healthcare management app has continued to interest and challenge me as a creative professional exploring the foundations and guiding principles of UX design.

-From operating within an established framework to applying principles within a realistic scenario, I have been able to focus on the early stages of designing a successful product and then leveraged those learnings in Figma to develop early wireframes and prototypes.
+From operating within an established framework to applying principles within a realistic scenario, I have been able to focus on the early stages of designing a successful product.
+I could then leverage those learnings in Figma to develop early wireframes and prototypes.
 The early phases around understanding the user and their pain points and needs made all the difference when moving into drafting design solutions.